tylerlaprade/basedmypy/docs/source/getting_started.rst

 This chapter introduces some core concepts of mypy, including function annotations, the :py:mod:`typing` module, stub files, and more.

+Anyone familiar with mypy should feel comfortable working with basedmypy.

 If you're looking for a quick intro, see the :ref:`mypy cheatsheet <cheat-sheet-py3>`.